Most SEO tools analyze. They don't act.

 Should your category pages lead with the product type or the modifier?
 Should they include your brand name?
 We test and find out.

 How much descriptive content does a category page need?
 More isn't always better.
-We find the right balance for your categories.
+We find the right balance for your categories by testing similar pages against each other.

 Internal link placement

 Links in the navigation, in the content, or in the sidebar?
-We test where internal links have the most impact on your pages.
+We test where internal links have the most impact on your pages and related site sections.

 Anchor text approaches

 Exact match, partial match, or branded?
 Different anchor text strategies work for different sites.
-We find what works for yours.
+We find what works for yours through controlled experiments.

 Product display formats